 Mortgage Arbitrage - What is a smart way to invest money?

 Hybrid Mortgage Arbitrage is a type of Hybrid Arbitrage that deals with homebuying and equity.
 This solution that is a unique combination of GPS debt technology and a special kind of liquid index universal life insurance, POLI (Private Owned Life Insurance), a type of BOLI for any American adults, family or businesses.
 Early debt payoff, interest elimination and turning liabilities into income and wealth.
-This has never been done before.

 How do banks, credit unions, and other organizations in the finance industry use tax-advantaged products to offset costs?
 Bank Owned Life Insurance (BOLI) is a great way for banks to save money on their employee benefit costs.